groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/_index.en.md

       # more_feature_loop
       - title: "Assign Foolproof Security to your Watermarks"
         content: "With minimal code you can assign foolproof security to your watermarks and make it extremely difficult for any 3rd party tool to modify or remove your assigned watermark from PDF file.
 It is so because GroupDocs.Watermark for Java allows you to convert all pages of a PDF file into Rasterized images.
-This approach makes your digital watermarks secure while keeping their quality near to original.‎"
+This approach makes your digital watermarks secure while keeping their quality near to original."

 ############################# Support ############################
 support: